On the Forgetting of Particle Filters: Preliminaries and particle filter definition

 Many of our main results involve bounding Dobrushin (or Doeblin) coefficients of appropriate sequences of Markov kernels.
-The equivalence motivating the following definition can be found in, e.g., \cite[][Section~18.2]{douc2018markov}. \begin{definition*} For a Markov kernel $M$ evolving on $E$, we denote by
+The equivalence motivating the following definition can be found in, e.g., \cite[][Section~18.2]{douc2018markov}. \begin{definition} For a Markov kernel $M$ on $E$, we denote its Dobrushin contraction coefficient by